Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 ## MackYack Protocol

-### Client Functionality
----
-- Message is sent to the server, where it is added to the MackYack board.
-- Requests to the server are made periodically (every 3 seconds) to update the client's local view of the MackYack board.
-- Anonymity is maintained by sending requests through an Onion Routing overlay network
-    - Onion Routing overlay network is accessed via. an Onion Proxy.
-More details in "Onion Routing Protocol" section.

 ## Application Layer
 ---
 MackYack is designed to be an anonymous messaging board system.
 We have created a Client Server model for handling operations on the board.